kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

   * For inspiration on additional features, you can check the lecture slides or these papers:
     - [LETOR: Learning to Rank for Information Retrieval](https://www.microsoft.com/en-us/research/project/letor-learning-rank-information-retrieval/).
 Specifically, check the feature list [in this paper](https://arxiv.org/ftp/arxiv/papers/1306/1306.2597.pdf)
     - [Macdonald et al. 2012.
 On the Usefulness of Query Features for Learning to Rank](https://pdfs.semanticscholar.org/dbb5/a414a1168fe2142d9bea2ed561a4a43610bf.pdf)
-  * Generate rankings for the "unseen" test queries (`data/queries2.txt`) and submit them on Kaggle: *Kaggle link to be added*.
+  * Generate rankings for the "unseen" test queries (`data/queries2.txt`) and submit them on Kaggle: (link)[https://www.kaggle.com/c/uis-dat6402019-2b].
     - Mind that you can use the entire training set for learning the model when generating rankings for the test queries.